 From wanting to spend time with family (such as taking a Christmas market cruise with my mother) to learning a new skill (such as Studying Spanish in Guatemala) the truth is, ever since I turned 19 and left my home town of Winnipeg, Manitoba headed to Mexico, I’ve wanted to travel and see the world.

 It didn’t matter that I ran out of money when I got to Vancouver and it took me five more years to get to Mexico ($300 didn’t get one very far even in those days), seeing Mexico’s pyramids was lifelong dream fuelled by long winter nights spent reading the Incidents of Travel in Central America, Chiapas, and Yucatan by John Lloyd Stephens, the intrepid Victorian-era explorer.

 Beyond bucket list and family travel, one of the most compelling reasons to travel for me in recent years, is the opportunity to broaden the way I view the world.
-Since swapping my career as an investment banker for life as a travel writer, I’ve been sent on assignments to destinations that were not only not on my bucket list, they weren’t even on my radar.
+Since swapping my career as an investment banker for life as a travel writer, I’ve been sent on assignments to places such as such as North Carolina, Valencia, Spain and Churchill, Manitoba — destinations that were not only not on my bucket list, they weren’t even on my radar!

 Here are snapshots of what I learned from three of the most unexpected trips I’ve taken.

 1. Attending NASCAR PIT School in North Carolina

 “I’ve never seen that method of changing a tire before,” said Doug Burns, senior recruiter at Pit Crew University as he watched me try to hoist a NASCAR NEXTEL Cup car off the ground by dangling my full weight off the jack’s handle.